A Trick of Light: Awards and accolades

 The film was nominated and the winner of the Friedrich-Wilhelm-Murano-Award at the "Day of the German Short Film" in 1996.
-The film as also shown at two international film festivals, the Berlin International Film Festival and the International Film Festival Rotterdam, both in 1997.
+The film was also shown at two international film festivals, the Berlin International Film Festival and the International Film Festival Rotterdam, both in 1997.

 Critical reception and reviews

 Overall the reception of the film was positive as it combined the old film as well as new film.
 Its release was successful and received a lot of positive reviews on the historical and educational purposes of its making.
-It was technologically challenging to make but reviews had high praise in its production process and its ultimate product.
+It was technologically challenging to make but reviews had high praise for its production process and its ultimate product.